Information Metrics and Possible Limitations of Local Information Objectivity in Quantum Gravity: Introduction

-\textbf{Introduction:} It is hard to imagine a more fundamental scientific principle than local information objectivity: we assume that two local observers sharing a theoretical model can infer the same information about the model given equivalent experimental data.
+It is hard to imagine a more fundamental scientific principle than local information objectivity: we assume that two local independent observers sharing a theoretical model can infer the same information about the model given equivalent experimental data.
 Science as a whole is guided by this --- we independently repeat experiments at great expense precisely to validate scientific claims.
-Such efforts would be meaningless if science was subjective, where each measurement led to a different theoretical inference.
-Indeed, there would not be science as we understand it in this case.
+Such efforts would be meaningless if science was subjective and each measurement led to a different theoretical inference.

-Fundamental principles are often subtly mathematically encoded in our physical theories.
-As a result, they can remain unexamined for long periods of time.
-Newtonian physics and its fiber bundle structure were critically unexamined until the advent of both special relativity and differential geometry.
+Fundamental principles subtly encoded in our physical theories often remain unexamined for long periods.
+The bundle structure of Newtonian physics was not critically examined until the advent of both special relativity and differential geometry.
 Fixed geometry was accepted until general covariance became a guiding principle of general relativity.
 And only after centuries did quantum mechanics remove the seemingly basic assumption that observables are single valued properties of particles.
+Fully understanding such paradigm shifts often takes decades --- quantum foundations is still an active research area even a century after the dawn of quantum mechanics.
 Local information objectivity also appears as a largely unexamined assumption in physics.
-It is subtly mathematically encoded via the Fisher information metric and {\v{C}}encov's theorem~\cite{Cencov:1981Sta, Bauer:2016Rie, Ay:2017Inf, Fujiwara:2024Hom}, which states that the Fisher information metric is the \textit{unique} invariant information metric under sufficient statistics.
-Roughly, if local information objectivity holds then the information metric is the Fisher metric for any local observer.
-In turn, the Fisher metric, extended with a K{\"a}hler structure, yields the Fubini--Study metric and Born rule in quantum mechanics.
-Given the Born rule and linearity, explicitly quantum versions of {\v{C}}encov's theorem~\cite{Petz:1996Mon, Ciaglia:2023Can, Scandi:2023cjv} then also exist.
-It may seem peculiar that quantum mechanics, with its inherent measurement uncertainty, is still closely tied to a notion of objectivity between observers.
-However, post-measurement inferences from probabilities agree even in quantum mechanics: independent observers measure the same atomic electron orbitals although any single measurement is uncorrelated.
-The fundamental realization, and we cannot stress this enough, is that via the Born rule the fixed Fisher metric secretly appears as a physical \textit{assumption}, just as fixed spacetime structure did before general relativity.
+It is subtly encoded via the Fisher information metric and {\v{C}}encov's theorem~\cite{Cencov:1981Sta, Bauer:2016Rie, Ay:2017Inf, Fujiwara:2024Hom}, that the Fisher metric is the \textit{unique} invariant information metric under idependent, identically distributed sampling and sufficient statistics.
+Roughly, if local information objectivity holds as local, independent observers exchange sufficient data then the information metric must be the Fisher metric for such observers.